phreaknik/phonon-network/README.md

 }
 ```

 This mechanism prevents against replay attacks, whereby a user could deposit the same phonon multiple times - including after sending it.
-However, the user's software should be careful to issue deposits **in order** of the corresponding deposit address index.
+However, the user's software should be careful to issue deposits **in order** of the corresponding deposit address index (or else the `n <= globalNonce` condition will not be satisfied and the deposit will be void).

 ### Network Specificity and Verification